 Access and Facilities

-The Arne peninsula is situated in the northeast of Poole Harbour, 5km east of Wareham in Dorset and reached by turning off the A351 road at Stoborough.
+The Arne peninsula is situated on the south side of Poole Harbour, 5km east of Wareham in Dorset and reached by turning off the A351 road at Stoborough.
 Part of the reserve is closed to the public except to parties by special arrangement.
 The Shipstal part is open at all times and has a nature trail.
+Grid Ref: SY971876

 Tel: 01929 553360 (RSPB)

 - BirdForum Opus contributors.
 (2024) Arne.
 In: BirdForum, the forum for wild birds and birding.
 Retrieved 3 March 2024 from https://www.birdforum.net/opus/Arne

 I know Arne is a fantastic reserve but for some reason we barely saw anything today.
 Didn't see anything on the heathland except Crows and there were only Teal, Shoveler, Shelduck and Avocet on the mudflats from the hide.
 There were quite a few birds on the feeders though.
 We'll definitely visit again but hopefully we will see a few of the birds that this site is known for next time.
 Pros

 - Lots of birds on the feeders and a few Avocets on the mudflats.

 I've been to this reserve several times, at different times of year, and I too have been struck by the lack of birds other than those viewable from the hide - I see more varieties in my garden.
 There are usually Bar and Black tailed Godwits and Avocets visible from the hide, but the best time to be there is when the deer come down close to the water before dusk.
 The heathland is being gradually restored, and you will see the usual heathland birds about if you walk through - Wheatears, Stonechats etc., but not in any great numbers.
 There are supposed to be Dartford Warblers but I haven't personally seen any in this location.
 Pros